Ztry8/Termlib/README.md

 `SCALE` = 2: 1280x688 resolution, etc.

 The window closes when you press the Esc key, but not when you press Alt+F4 (this only works on Windows).
-It has vsync only as a frame rate cap, graphics API provided by SDL2.
+It has vsync only as a frame rate cap and display fps on window's title, graphics API provided by SDL2.
 The font used for graphics is built into the header code.
 It doesn't have a feature for mouse support, and it isn't planned to be added in the future.

 #### Using